sthsuyash/CSIT_Labs/README.md

 This is a code repository for all the major lab codes necessary for CSIT students according to semester in subject-wise format, currently in 4<sup>th</sup> semester and will be updated.

+*Please feel free to update the codes as per needs and contribute to the repository.*

 ## [1<sup>st</sup> Semester](/1st_Semester)

 - [IIT (Introduction to Information Technology)](/1st_Semester/IIT)